VDSoft/TheTVDBApi/README.md

 TheTVDBApi
 ==========

+An API written in .NET C# to communicate with the TheTVDB database project.

-A .Net Api for the TheTVDB.com database
+See the database at http://thetvdb.com/